victory

 Academics & Testing

-• Take the PSAT/NMSQT (for National Merit eligibility)
+• Take the PSAT/NMSQT for National Merit consideration

-• Plan SAT/ACT testing (aim for final scores by summer)
+• Plan your SAT/ACT testing schedule for spring

 College Planning